SimonDu1999/-30s-speech-recognition-and-sentiment-analysis/README.md

 ## 30s Speech Recognition and Sentiment Analysis using AssemlyAI

-In this folder, you can find the code for making a Streamlit app that can do sentiment analysis and make visualizations on earnings calls.
+In this folder, you can find the code for making a Streamlit app that can do sentiment analysis and make visualizations from your speech within 30 seconds

 * Clone this folder
 * Install Streamlit and other requirements